Detoxification is the elimination of any drug or alcohol from the body under a controlled setting in order to ease the symptoms of withdrawal.

-Detoxification is usually part of a residential treatment.
+Detoxification is usually part of residential treatment.
 Individuals who are currently under the influence or are at risk of experiencing withdrawal symptoms must undergo detoxification at a detox facility before they can be fully integrated into a long-term drug and alcohol residential rehabilitation treatment program.

 For most people, the path to recovery begins with detox.
-During this treatment process, our clients are carefully supervised 24/7 by a trained medical staff.
+During this treatment process, our clients are carefully supervised 24/7 by trained medical staff.

 Treatment for substance abuse usually begins with detoxification, with an average of 3 – 5 days in treatment, depending on the substance of abuse.